awslabs/amazon-sagemaker-workshop/NotebookCreation/README.md

 ## 2. Launching the Notebook Instance

-1. Make sure you are on the AWS Management Console home page.
-In the **Find Services** search box, type **SageMaker**.
-The search result list will populate with Amazon SageMaker, which you should now click.
+1. In the AWS Management Console, choose **Services** then select **Amazon SageMaker** under Machine Learning.
 This will bring you to the Amazon SageMaker console homepage.

 ![Services in Console](./images/console-services.png)